-Statutory sick pay has a waiting period, so it will only be paid if you have been sick for more than 4 days in a row.
-This includes non working days such as weekends.
+Statutory sick pay has a qualifying period known as “waiting days”.
+That means it will only be paid if you have been sick for more than 4 days in a row.
+SSP becomes payable on day 4 of your absence.

 Sick pay entitlements are worked out based on the average of the last 8 weeks wage from your employer.
 If you have worked with the company for less than 8 weeks, you are still entitled to SSP.
 Your payroll department just have to work it out differently, basing it on your salary.

-SSP is paid at a rate of £99.35 per week.
+SSP rates in 2023 are currently £109.40 per week, and were increased from £99.35 in April.
 You can claim SSP if you earn on average at least £123 a week before tax.